Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Combined Timing and Spatial Information of the Full Detector

 The final step of the analysis focuses on the detector’s performance in regions where charge sharing occurs between neighboring pads.
 This study provides additional validation of the timing combination algorithms discussed above, ensuring their robustness in areas where the Cherenkov cone overlaps multiple readout pads.

 To specifically investigate these shared-signal regions, we selected events where the reconstructed hit position lies within the six common corners between the central pad and its adjacent neighbors.
 In these areas, the Cherenkov cone is typically distributed across an average of three pads, resulting in comparable charge fractions being recorded by multiple channels.
 For each shared region, the combined timing was computed using the resolution-weighted algorithm described previously, and the resulting SAT distributions were fitted with Gaussian functions to extract the timing resolution.
 The results, shown in Fig.~\ref{fig:sharing-points}, demonstrate that even in shared regions, a timing resolution better than 28\,ps can be achieved, confirming the stability of the combination method across pad boundaries.
+This value is better than the $\sim$30--32\,ps observed in the 2D heatmap scan because it corresponds to events specifically selected at the six corner positions where charge is shared among approximately three pads, providing more favourable conditions for the resolution-weighted combination.

 To complement the timing performance studies, we also derived the local detection efficiency and event statistics over the entire detector area.
-The 2D maps were obtained using the same circular scan procedure described previously, where each scan point corresponds to a circular region of 1.5\,mm radius centered on the sampling grid position.
+The 2D maps were obtained using the same Cartesian grid scan procedure described previously, but with a reduced circle radius of 1.5\,mm (compared to 2\,mm used for the timing scan) to achieve finer spatial detail in the efficiency map.
 At each point, the local detection efficiency $\epsilon(x_i, y_j)$ is defined as:

 where $N_{\mathrm{valid}}(x_i,y_j)$ is the number of events satisfying the detection condition—defined as at least one pad recording a signal with a time difference smaller than 1\,ns relative to the reference—and $N_{\mathrm{total}}(x_i,y_j)$ is the total number of events within the corresponding circular region used in the scan.